Independent Projects Overview

 - Code is clean, well-refactored, and easy-to-read.
 This includes correct indendation, spacing, and including only necessary comments and debugging tools.

 - Commits are made regularly with clear messages that finish the phrase "It will…"

 - The project repo contains a README that includes:

 - author name

 - Site is successfully deployed to GitHub pages.

 - Project is in a polished, portfolio-quality state.

 Submit your code for review to the Git, HTML and CSS code review on Epicenter by the end of class on Friday.
 Do not submit the link to your live GitHub Pages site (ie:

-Visit Code Review Requirements for details on how to submit your code, how feedback works and course completion requirements.
+Visit Independent Projects and Code Reviews for details on how to submit your code, how feedback works and course completion requirements.